verilator/verilator/docs/guide/exe_verilator.rst

    "sc_set_time_resolution()", or the C++ code instantiating the Verilated module.
 As "1fs" is the finest time precision it may be desirable to always use a precision of "1fs".

+.. option:: --timing

+.. option:: --no-timing

+   Enables/disables support for timing constructs such as delays, event controls (unless it's at the top of a process), wait statements, and joins.
+   When disabled, timing control constructs are ignored the same way as they were in earlier versions of Verilator.
+Enabling this feature requires a C++ compiler with coroutine support (GCC 10, Clang 5, or newer).

 .. option:: --top <topname>